-What are all-solid-state-batteries?
+What are all-solid-state batteries?

 Explanatory article: All-solid-state batteries | ||

-Creating a new market with unprecedented next-generation power supply |
+Creating a new market with unprecedented next-generation power solutions |

 The followings are detailed explanations of the all-solid-state batteries awaiting practical application.